The supremely free

 Now we encounter another list of necessary traits, this time the requisites for knowing Brahman.
 They come at the end of the Gita because it is so crucial for us to know about them and to strive for them single-mindedly.

-“Endowed with a pure intellect, controlling the self with firmness, abandoning sound and the other objects of sense, casting off attraction and hatred, dwelling in solitude, eating lightly, controlling speech, body, and mind, constantly devoted to yoga meditation, taking refuge in dispassion, relinquishing egotism, force, arrogance, desire, anger, and possession of property; unselfish, tranquil, he is fit for oneness with Brahman” (18:51-53).
+Endowed with a supremely pure intellect, controlling the lower self by firmness, turning from the objects of the senses, beginning with sound, casting off attraction and aversion, dwelling in a solitary place, eating lightly (what is easily digested), with speech, body and mind controlled, constantly devoted to yoga meditation, taking refuge in vairagya, forsaking egotism, force, pride, desire, anger, possessiveness, freed from the notion of “mine” and peaceful–he is fit for union with Brahman (18:51-53).

 Buddhya vishuddhaya yukto means “united to a totally purified intelligence [buddhi],” the idea being that the yogi’s awareness must at all times be united with his highest intelligence.
 It can also mean “with a totally purified intelligence in a state of yoga”–in union with the consciousness that is the Self.
-And in most Sanskrit texts, all possible meanings are intended.
+As in most Sanskrit texts, all possible meanings are intended.
 Yoga the practice is the way to yoga the state of union.

 Dhrityatmanam niyamya means “controlling [or subduing] one’s self with firmness [or determination].”
 It can also mean “steadily [i.e., continuously] controlling one’s self.”
 Mastery is the meaning here–perpetual mastery.